heisthesisko/Azure_RedHat_OpenShift_Virtualization/Module-02-aro-post-deployment-actions.md

 4. Launch upgrade via the OC portal
 5. Create oc admin login scripts to be ease administration in later modules

+> [!NOTE]
+> The modules in this repository will guide through the following workflow

-# Logging into OCP console after ARO cluster has been created
+## Logging into OCP console after ARO cluster has been created

 1. Get the ocp console url for the target cluster from the Azure portal ARO Clusters Blade